Musk deletes Facebook pages of Tesla, SpaceX after challenged on Twitter

 “I don’t use FB & never have, so don’t think I’m some kind of martyr or my companies are taking a huge blow.
 Also, we don’t advertise or pay for endorsements, so ... don’t care.”

-Musk has had run-ins with Facebook Inc (FB.O) founder Mark Zuckerberg in the past.
+Musk has had run-ins with Facebook Inc founder Mark Zuckerberg in the past.

 Last year, a war of words broke out between Musk and Zuckerberg over whether robots will become smart enough to kill their human creators.